michaeljmcfall/learning-git/README.md

 This repository is for learning the basics of Git and GitHub.
-A repository is like a project folder, and a commit is a snapshot of its history.
+A repository is a folder for a project, and a commit is one snapshot of its history.